jumpinjackie/fdo/OpenSourceBuild__README.txt

             **** Build Thirdparty components for for the WMS and WFS Providers build_thirdparty -w=wms -w=wfs

-  2. Use the build.bat file to build the FDO binaries.
+ 11. The build.bat file is used to build the FDO binaries.
 The following is a general guideline on how to use the build.bat build script.

            **************************************************************************